lucaswjohnson/chartjs-docs-revamped/README.md

 I've been working with Chart.js, and have had way too much confusion reading and trying to figure out the docs, so here's some things I've learned.

+Using React (or just want to get a nice overview of Chart.js)?
+You might find [this guide](https://blog.bitsrc.io/customizing-chart-js-in-react-2199fa81530a) helpful.

 ---

 ## A Note on Chart globals (defaults)